rcav8tr/CS2Mod-ResourceLocator/ReadMe.md

 - View production/surplus/deficit rates for buildings that produce or consume each resource.
 - View individual districts.
 - View individual resources.
+- View which cargo vehicles are transporting resources.
+- View amount of cargo in transit.

 ### District Selector
 If your city has districts:
-- The District Selector is visible.
+- The **District Selector** is visible.
+- If **Entire City** is selected, resource locations (buildings and vehicles) are for the Entire City.
-- Resource locations are for the Entire City or for buildings in a single selected district.
+- If a single district is selected, resource locations (buildings and vehicles) are for only the selected district.
+  The vehicle owner's property determines the vehicle's district.
 - Districts are listed alphabetically.
-- The default is Entire City every time a game is started.
+- The default is **Entire City** every time a game is started.

 If your city has no districts:
-- The District Selector is hidden.
+- The **District Selector** is hidden.
-- Resource locations are for the Entire City.
+- Resource locations (buildings and vehicles) are for the Entire City.

 ### Display Option
-- The Requires, Produces, Sells, and Stores options show buildings that require, produce, sell, or store a selected resource.
+- The Requires, Produces, Sells, and Stores options show buildings that require, produce, sell, or store a **selected resource**.
 - These options match the game's building information when you click on a building.
-- The color of each building indicates that the corresponding selected resource is being used by that building according to the selected Display Option.
+- The color of each building indicates that the corresponding selected resource is being used by that building according to the selected **Display Option**.
-- Only one Display Option can be selected at a time.
+- Only one **Display Option** can be selected at a time.
+- **Display Option** does not affect **Cargo Vehicles** (see below).

 ### Color Option
 - Use multiple colors or one color for the resources.